Trauma Services – Certified Level IV Trauma Center

 - Translation services in over 100 languages

 Serving over 5,000 patients each year, our Emergency Department’s team of professionals provide excellent individualized and compassionate care in a timely manner.
-With advanced training in emergency care and armed with the latest patient monitoring and treatment technology, these professionals are available to serve you when you need them: 24/7.
+With advanced training in emergency care and the latest patient monitoring and treatment technology, our providers are available to serve you when you need them.

 All of our Emergency Department providers and nurses are certified in the latest techniques for care of critical trauma and medical patients, including: